 Children with Down syndrome are capable of developmental progress as long as their parents support and encourage them properly from early childhood.
 Infants born with Down syndrome should receive multidisciplinary care from birth, including screening for organ defects, close monitoring of their development, and tailored training, which should begin as soon as the condition is first detected.
 Monitoring and supporting the development of children with Down syndrome includes keeping an eye on their large and small muscle groups, cognition, speech, social and emotional behavior, and independence.
 Such training requires a multidisciplinary team consisting of doctors and other professionals, all of whom should advise parents and guardians on how best to support the child’s development.

-It is essential that the advice of these experts is strictly adhered to as it will help you continue their good work at home.
+It is essential that the advice of these experts is strictly adhered to.
 It is also critical for medical staff to monitor treatment and assess development at every stage.

 Modern advances in technology and communication have resulted in parents around the world having a greater understanding of Down syndrome, while screening for the condition can currently be carried out at an early stage of pregnancy.